-• Hospital Licensing: AFL 20-26.3
+• Hospital Licensing: AFL 20-26.6

 AFL 20-26 waived hospital licensing and staffing requirements in Chapter 2 of Division 2 of the Health and Safety Code and accompanying regulations (Title 22), with a few exceptions.
-This waiver terminated on July 1 and was replaced by AFL 20-26.3, which is a narrower waiver.
-CHA has posted a copy of this waiver and important details here.
-A hospital experiencing a COVID-19-related patient surge or staffing shortage may request a waiver of nurse-staffing ratios or any other hospital licensing requirement from CDPH by submitting CDPH form 5000A and providing supporting documentation to the CDPH Center for Health Care Quality duty officer at CHCQDutyOfficer@cdph.ca.gov and to the hospital's CDPH district office.
+This waiver terminated on July 1 and was replaced by AFLs 20-26.1 through 20-26.6, which are narrower waivers.
+AFL 20-26.6 is currently in effect and waives certain hospital licensing requirements related to space and homeless patient discharge.
+A hospital experiencing a COVID-19-related patient surge or staffing shortage may request an additional waiver of hospital licensing requirements from CDPH by submitting CDPH form 5000A and providing supporting documentation to the CDPH Center for Health Care

-- Coronavirus Health Care System Mitigation Playbook: AFL 20-23 - Guidance on Handling Deceased COVID Patients: AFL 20-24 - Guidance for Handling Used N95 Respirators for Decontamination/Reuse: AFL 20-36.3 - Hospital Daily COVID-19 Reporting Requirements: AFL 20-31.2 - Hotel Rooms for Exposed/Positive Health Care Workers: AFL 20-45 This AFL notifies facilities how to certify their employees to participate in the free/subsidized hotel room program.
-On June 17, several important changes to the program were implemented to address fraudulent use of the program.
-For details about the revised process, see CHA's FAQ about the program. - Personal Protective Equipment Guidance: AFLs 20-36.3 and 20-39 - Polymerise Chain Reaction (PCR) and Serology Testing for COVID-19: AFL 20-44.1 Guidance on the availability and prioritization of PCR and serology testing.
-Prioritization guidance is supposed to be updated weekly and posted at https://testing.covid19.ca.gov.
-However, the most recent prioritization guidance, dated July 14, 2020, has not been posted there yet. - Ban on Billing for Assets/Pharmaceuticals from Strategic National Stockpile: AFL 20-41
+Quality duty officer at CHCQDutyOfficer@cdph.ca.gov and to the hospital's CDPH district office.

-- Requesting Staffing from the State: AFL 20-46.1 - Visitor Restrictions: AFL 20-38.3
+- CDPH Survey Activity and Priorities AFL 20-69.1 - Coronavirus Health Care System Mitigation Playbook: AFL 20-23 - Guidance on Handling Deceased COVID Patients: AFL 20-24 - Guidance for Handling Used N95 Respirators for Decontamination/Reuse: AFL 20-36.3 - Hospital Daily COVID-19 Reporting Requirements: AFL 20-31.3 See also AFL 20-75 which sets thresholds for reporting COVID-19 outbreaks in hospitals. - Hotel Rooms for Exposed/Positive Health Care Workers: AFL 20-45 This AFL notifies facilities how to certify their employees to participate in the free/subsidized hotel room program.
+On December 7, several important changes to the program were implemented to address fraudulent use of the program.
+For details about the revised process, see the Department of General Services memo and CHA's FAQ about the program. - Personal Protective Equipment Guidance: AFLs 20-36.3 and 20-39 - Polymerise Chain Reaction (PCR) and Serology Testing for COVID-19: AFL 20-44.1 Guidance on the availability and prioritization of PCR and serology testing.
+Prioritization guidance is supposed to be updated weekly and posted at https://testing.covid19.ca.gov. - Ban on Billing for Assets/Pharmaceuticals from Strategic National Stockpile: AFL 20-41 - Requesting Staffing from the State: AFL 20-46.2 - Visitor Restrictions: AFL 20-38.5 See also CHA's list of federal waivers for a link to CMS guidance on visitor restrictions